Blog → Insurance Claims

 Texas "Anti-Steering" Laws

-• Requiring you to use a specific contractor
+• Require you to use a contractor from a preferred or managed-repair network

 Texas Fair Claims Settlement Laws